siimon/prom-client/README.md

 active handles, GC and Node.js version.
 See what metrics there are in [lib/metrics](lib/metrics).

-`collectDefaultMetrics` takes 1 options object with up to 4 entries, a timeout for how often the probe should be fired, an optional prefix for metric names, a registry to which metrics should be registered and `gcDurationBuckets` with custom buckets for GC duration histogram.
+`collectDefaultMetrics` takes 1 options object with following entries:

+- `timeout` for how often the probe should be fired.
+Default: 10 seconds.
+- `prefix` an optional prefix for metric names.
+- `registry` to which metrics should be registered.
+- `gcDurationBuckets` with custom buckets for GC duration histogram.
 Default buckets of GC duration histogram are `[0.001, 0.01, 0.1, 1, 2, 5]` (in seconds).
+- `eventLoopMonitoringPrecision` with sampling rate in milliseconds.
+Must be greater than zero.
+Default: 10.

 By default probes are launched every 10 seconds, but this can be modified like this:

 ```js